matu6968/m5burner/assets/m5burner-server-api-documentation.md

     }
   }
   ```
-  - If the share code is invalid, you will receive this response:
+  - If the share code is invalid, you will receive this response with a 400 status code:
   ```json
   {
     "error": "Not found",